 You could do a surfing holiday in the Canary Islands and learn how to surf.
 Lessons are generally every day Monday to Friday, with the weekends as your spare time.
 If you’re heading to Africa, you could kayak down the Nile or trek the Sahara in Morocco.
 There are so many you could choose.

 There are advantages and disadvantages to different group sizes when going on a fitness holiday.
 In a big group, there can be a mix of different abilities so you don’t need to worry about being left behind.
 Check the group size with your tour operator to make sure that you are happy with the group beforehand.

 Once you’ve decided on a location and what type of fitness holiday you want to do, ensure that you have the right kit for your trip.

-If you are planning to hike then worn in walking boots should be the first item on your list, so go on a few warm up walks before the trip to make sure they’re comfortable.
+If you are planning to hike, then worn-in walking boots should be the first item on your list, so go on a few warm-up walks before the trip to make sure they’re comfortable.
 Take a rain jacket with you if you are travelling in the rainy season and warm layers if you are planning to do outdoor activities.

-You can always combine fitness in with your trip.
-If you are heading to a city such as Boston, you could time it with the Boston marathon for example.
+You can always combine fitness with your trip.
+If you are heading to a city such as Boston, you could time it with the Boston Marathon, for example.
 Races are a great way to see a foreign city in a carnival atmosphere, and the Boston Marathon is definitely one of the oldest and best.

-Traveling gives us the much-needed chance to challenge ourselves and get out of our comfort zone.
+Traveling gives us a much-needed chance to challenge ourselves and get out of our comfort zone.
 Taking a fitness holiday can be one of the most beneficial ways of spending your time away.
 You may come back with a whole new passion.